yaegashi/git-companion-scripts/README.md

 Use `git commit --no-verify` to skip checks by the pre-commit script.

+Limitations:

+* With older Git like v1.7.4, it won't work for an initial commit.

 ### utils/ipconv

 ipconv is in-place converter of text encoding and newline characters.